 Other factors such as your income, debts, housing payments, and your general ability to afford credit card payments will also be taken into consideration when evaluating an application.

 Keep in mind that the higher an applicant’s credit score, the higher their approval odds are likely to be.
 But approval depends on many other factors as well.
-For example, applicants will need to have enough income to make payments on the card, and higher income generally leads to better approval chances.
-Other factors that will play a role in approval include existing debts, monthly housing payments and more.
+For example, applicants must have enough income to make payments on the card.
+Plus, a higher income also leads to better approval chances.
+Other factors that will play a role in approval include existing debts, monthly housing payments and more.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.